wrightben/codeeval/Crossword Solver (JavaScript).md

 ```

-Note the meaning difference between forward-reverse when comparing row/cols to diags
+Note the meaning difference between forward-reverse when comparing row (or cols) to diags